 AmpleHarvest.org and Feds Feed Families Inspiration

-This is the second year in a row we have partnered with the largest food drive in America.
+This is the third year in a row we have partnered with the largest food drive in America.
 Feds Feed Families is a nation-wide food drive by the nearly 3 million U.S. federal employees.You can read more about our partnership with FFF here.
 We received this note from a federal employee, Tammy G., who is sharing fresh food from her backyard garden (and chickens!).
 What an inspiration!
 We’re cheering for you and all federal employees that are helping to fight hunger in the U.S.!

 Photos and story by federal employee and Feds Feed Families participant, Tammy G. —